lgtm-migrator/typometry/README.md

 # Typometry.io

-This repository contains the complete source for the Django backend of [typometry.io](https://typometry.io).
+This repository contains the complete source for the Django backend, and secret sauce, of [typometry.io](https://typometry.io).